mssalvatore/tmpwatcher/README.md

 permissive (i.e. `umask 0000`) in order to expose more vulnerabilities. <span style="color:red">**WARNING:**</span> Opening up your umask like this is insecure.
 Only do this if you understand the risks.

+2) OWWatcher may not catch absolutely everything.
+Because of the way inotify and python inotify module work, there are a number of scenarios where a race condition could cause a world writable file to slip under the radar.

 ## Installation